 3. There Are a Large Variety of Sizes

-While most stock tanks are 24 inches deep, they come in bathtub shapes with a 2-foot diameter, and circular shapes with a 6, 8, 10 and 12 foot diameters.
+While most stock tanks are 24 inches deep, they come in bathtub shapes with a 2-foot diameter and circular shapes with 6, 8, 10, and 12-foot diameters.

 This variety of sizes gives options for every homeowner; even if you have limited space, you can have a place to cool off in the summer heat.